 After team leader has notified the judges the team is finished, a final inspection will be made by judges.

-All activity Friday will cease at 6:00 p.m., and students will enjoy an evening meal before leaving the premises.
+All activity Friday will cease at 6:00 p.m. (unless instructed by contest officials to continue), and students will enjoy an evening meal before leaving the premises.
 While the students are eating, judges will complete all scoring and winners will be announced as soon as meal is complete.

 Electrical students may not assist with any tasks in the building process other than their own.
 However, electrical may assist with handling tools or materials, raising wall frames, etc.